NHMDenmark/Mass-Digitizer/documentation/Postpreocessing_openRefine_documentation.md

 `"description": "Rename column storagefullname 2 to site"`
 `"description": "Rename column storagefullname 3 to collection"`

 At this point we need a 'shelf' column and a 'box' column.
+This is specific for NHMD Vascular Plants which has shelves and boxes.
 `"description": "Create column shelf based on column storagename using expression grel:if(value.split(' ')[0] == 'Shelf', value.split(' ')[1], '')"`

 The box column is made in a similar way by replacing the word 'shelf' with 'box'.